spodell/Darkhorse2/README.md

                 informative matches.
 For metagenomic studies, users willing to accept reduced specificity may want to try lowering this value to boost sensitivity.

-            -b  <blast filter>  [default = off]
-                Performs two functions, by calling a subscript (filter_blast.pl) located in the bin/acessory_scripts directory.
-First, creates and saves two pre-calculated index files that greatly accelerate subsequent DarkHorse runs on the same data set, for example when using a different exclusion list or different filter threshold settings.
-Second, it provides a mechanism for pre-filtering BLAST alignments to ensure that they cover a certain minimum percentage of total sequence length, for both query and database sequences.
-The purpose of this pre-filtering step is to remove alignments whose coverage is less than a reasonable limit for defining orthology.
-The recommended value for genomic sequence data is 0.7, which retains only alignments that cover at least 70% of both query and match sequences.

-            -q  <query_info_file>
-                specifies a query index file created in a previous run of option -b.

-            -m  <match_info_file>
-                specifies a match index file created in a previous run of option -b.
+    C. Supplementing a previously installed MySQL database

+	Installed DarkHorse databases can be supplemented with additional sequences, including private, unpublished data, using the following script

+		Darkhorse2/bin/installation_scripts/update_dh_database.pl

+        In addition to a DarkHorse configuration file and fasta format file of input amino acid sequences, this script also requires a tab-delimited index file with one line per sequence, divided into three columns (note that columns 2 and 3 will be repeated on multiple lines).

+		sequence_id_number    species_name     lineage

+	The lineage column is a semicolon(;)-delimited lineage string, with taxonomic groups ranging from superkingdom to genus level listed in left-to-right order, e.g.

+		Bacteria;Cyanobacteria;Gloeobacteria;Gloeobacterales;Gloeobacteraceae;Gloeobacter

+	If the species of interest is already included in NCBI's taxonomy database, it's lineage string can be found by searching the NCBI taxonomy website (https://www.ncbi.nlm.nih.gov/taxonomy).
+	For novel organisms where no exact lineage is available from NCBI, users should just provide their best guess, using lineages for closest available relatives as a model.

 ----------------------------------------

 VERSION HISTORY

-    Version 0.8 August 15, 2007
-    	initial beta distribution.
-    Version 0.9 May 9, 2008
-    	fixed problem parsing extra space characters in NCBI blast output fixed problem parsing non-self matches if number exceeds 999 added filters to to remove "subg", and "candidate division" from lineage Version 1.0 October 24, 2008
-    	added error check for Genbank ID number mismatch between database and blast hits Version 1.1 April 6, 2009
-    	revised program installation script to handle larger data sets without memory errors added new requirement for NCBI Taxonomy reference file gi_taxid_prot.dmp removed requirement for NCBI accessory program fastacmd Version 1.2 August 19, 2009
-    	fixed problem recognizing high-level self-id keywords occurring in lineage string only (e.g. kingdom, phylum, class, order)
-    Version 1.3 December 14, 2009
+  Version 2.0 (beta) December 24, 2016
-    	fixed incompatibility with some versions of Linux operating system (e.g. Centos and Ubuntu) due to syntax differences in unix sort command.
-    Version 1.4 July 19, 2010
-    	added workaround for for NCBI BLAST bug, that gives inconsistent, truncated ID numbers for EMBL database entries if Genbank nr sequences are extracted from pre-formatted blast files using fastacmd, instead of downloaded directly from NCBI as as unformatted fasta files.
+     Removed reliance on NCBI Genbank gi numbers.
+Provides a faster, more efficient database installation process, and allows use of custom reference data sets, including private and/or unpublished sequences.
   Version 1.5 October 2, 2013
      fixed bug causing LPI mis-calculation for organisms whose NCBI taxonomy lineage string contains two identical terms, for example Actinobacteria, which is both a phylum name and a class name in the following example:
      Bacteria;Actinobacteria;Actinobacteria;Actinobacteridae;Bifidobacteriales;Bifidobacteriaceae;Gardnerella)
+  Version 1.4 July 19, 2010
+     added workaround for for NCBI BLAST bug, that gives inconsistent, truncated ID numbers for EMBL database entries if Genbank nr sequences are extracted from pre-formatted blast files using fastacmd, instead of downloaded directly from NCBI as as unformatted fasta files.
+  Version 1.3 December 14, 2009
+     fixed incompatibility with some versions of Linux operating system (e.g. Centos and Ubuntu) due to syntax differences in unix sort command.
+  Version 1.2 August 19, 2009
+     fixed problem recognizing high-level self-id keywords occurring in lineage string only (e.g. kingdom, phylum, class, order)
+  Version 1.1 April 6, 2009
+     revised program installation script to handle larger data sets without memory errors added new requirement for NCBI Taxonomy reference file gi_taxid_prot.dmp removed requirement for NCBI accessory program fastacmd Version 1.0 October 24, 2008
+     added error check for Genbank ID number mismatch between database and blast hits Version 0.9 May 9, 2008
+     fixed problem parsing extra space characters in NCBI blast output fixed problem parsing non-self matches if number exceeds 999 added filters to to remove "subg", and "candidate division" from lineage Version 0.8 August 15, 2007
+     initial beta distribution.

 ----------------------------------------

  CONTACT INFORMATION

     Please send bug reports to: spodell@ucsd.edu
-    Copyright 2016 S. Podell, University of California, San Diego.
+    Copyright 2017 S. Podell, University of California, San Diego.
     All rights reserved.

 ----------------------------------------